January 13. Kazinform's timeline of major events

 EVENTS

-2006 – The children’s rights protection committee is established at the Kazakh Education and Science Ministry.
+2010 - Astana hosts the first session of the Expert Council on local content development.
+The Expert Council was established to discuss the problems of Kazakh commodity producers and make specific decisions through a case-by-case approach to the problems of each enterprise.

-2010 – The first session of the expert council for the development of Kazakhstani contest takes place in Astana.
+2011 - The Commission on perpetuating the memory of outstanding events and figures of the national history and culture of Moscow city at its meeting supported the initiative of the Embassy of the Republic of Kazakhstan in the Russian Federation to perpetuate the memory of a prominent Kazakh state and political figure Turar Ryskulov.
+The commission decided to erect a memorial plaque in Moscow at a house located at 14 Pokrovsky Boulevard, where Turar Ryskulov lived in 1931-1934.

-2017 – Kazakh boxer, two-time world champion, Olympic champion Serik Sapiyev is appointed the mayor of the athletics village in Almaty where volunteers and delegates arrived for the World Winter Universiade 2017 were housed.
+2017 - Kazakh boxer, honored master of sports, two-time world champion and Olympic champion Serik Sapiyev was appointed Mayor of the Athletes' Village where all the foreign delegations and volunteers were accommodated during the 2017 Winter Universiade in Almaty.

-2019 – Nazarbayev Intellectual School student Alikhan Shakiman projects a unique wind-powered generator.
+2019 - Alikhan Shakiman, a 12-grade pupil of the Nazarbayev Intellectual School of Kyzylorda, designed a unique type of wind generator using 3D modeling.